Sort your load and save money

 Steel and white goods

-These items can be disposed of free of charge.
+Other white goods and steel items can be disposed of free of charge

 Batteries (sorted)